yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-intro/index.md

 <div class="try-it">
   <h2>Try It: Style Text</h2>
   <p>We'll be working in repl.it projects again, but today we will use both the HTML <em>and</em> CSS files.
-Use <a href="https://repl.it/@kodewithklossy/try-it-style-text">this repl.it project as a starter.</a> Then, follow these steps:</p>
+Use <a target="blank" href="https://repl.it/@kodewithklossy/try-it-style-text">this repl.it project as a starter.</a> Then, follow these steps:</p>
   <ul>
     <li>Start by writing some HTML so we have some elements to style.
 Write an <code class="try-it-code">h1</code> element and make sure to include some content between the tags!</li>
     <li>Now, write a CSS rule for the <code class="try-it-code">h1</code>.
 Inside the rule, write a declaration to change the size and color of your <code class="try-it-code">h1</code>.
 Find a list of colors to use <a target="blank" href="http://colours.neilorangepeel.com/">here</a>.</li>